Gaotu Techedu Inc. (GOTU) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Gaotu Techedu Inc. (GOTU) is $30.82, which is $0.8 above the current market price.
-The public float for GOTU is 251.17M, and currently, short sellers hold a 3.86% ratio of that float.
-The average trading volume of GOTU on May 18, 2023 was 3.55M shares.
+The average price recommended by analysts for Gaotu Techedu Inc. (GOTU) is $30.82, which is $1.07 above the current market price.
+The public float for GOTU is 251.17M and currently, short sellers hold a 3.86% of that float.
+On May 25, 2023, GOTU’s average trading volume was 3.43M shares.

 GOTU’s Market Performance